 Some devices used by individuals in their sensegiving acts include metaphors, mantras and storytelling.
 The use of metaphors by entrepreneurs has a long history of anchoring their sensegiving (Hill & Levenhagen, 1995).
 Mantras and storytelling (Salicru, 2018) are other sensegiving acts which translate events into plausible scenarios and images to persuade and influence others to take action (Salicru, 2018).
 The oral-aural traditions of school environments lend themselves for educational leaders to give sense, in particular through storytelling, and more generally, through linguistic acts.

-The moderating factor of the leadership practices put forward by Kraft et al., (2015) and drawn from the power taxonomy by French and Raven (1959) is legitimate power.
-When providing examples from the school context the term legitimacy will be adopted, instead of power.
-Power is often viewed as a negative concept in school education.
-Legitimacy is more palatable and acceptable.
+While power is often viewed as a negative concept in school education, the addition of legitimacy improves its legitimacy!
+A moderating factor in the effectiveness of leadership practices (Kraft et al., 2015 and drawn from the power taxonomy by French and Raven, 1959) is legitimate power.
+When providing examples from the school context the term legitimacy is adopted here, instead of power.

 Some may think that legitimacy stems the formal authority beset by an educational leader’s position in the school community, and anchored in policies, rules and laws.
 This thinking suggests that the leader’s sensegiving practices will be accepted without question.
 In reality this is not the common experience for educational leaders.
 Historically, early to mid-20th century, teachers’ work was relatively autonomous and carried out in isolation.
 Current practices encourage collaborative and subsidiarity decision making.
 Yet a leader’s level of legitimate power is found to moderate both the choice of strategies and language in their sensegiving practices.
 Four studies identified by Kraft et al., (2015) demonstrated the moderating effect of legitimate power where managers with positional power more often employed confrontation strategies.
 Yet, leaders with low or without positional power more often relied on strategies in the ‘what and how’ to communicate to increase receptiveness.
 As such leaders with low legitimate power were more aware of differing perceptions among their employees (Leonardi, Neeley, & Gerber, 2012).
 These leaders are more likely to seek real time feedback to ensure their sensegiving acts are acceptable (Kraft et al., 2015, p.
 316).
 They were more likely to engage ‘team members in the interpretation process’ (Leonardi et al., 2012, p.
 98).
 Given teachers hold high levels of autonomy as they go about their work, it is logical that the moderating effect of legitimate power may mirror those leaders’ strategies such us seeking real time feedback and to seek teachers’ understandings on events (interpretation processes).
 Kraft et al.’s (2015) first proposition relating to legitimate power is thus: